 In order to ease the population, and the market, into the new system, Delaware also had rate caps in place until March 2005.
-Today there are dozens of suppliers operating in both of the service areas presenting options to all sorts of electricity consumers from families to large companies.
+Today there are multiple suppliers operating in both of the service areas presenting options to all sorts of electricity consumers from families to large companies.

 Choosing a new supplier

 If you live in or are otherwise a customer of one of these electricity utilities, you have the opportunity to shop around for your supply of electricity: